John Fisher, 1st Baron Fisher: Last years (1915–1920)

 Fisher was made chairman of the Government's Board of Invention and Research, serving in that post until the end of the war.
-In 1917 he was awarded the Japanese Order of the Rising Sun with Paulownia Flowers, Grand Cordon, the highest of eight classes associated with the award.
-Notice of the King's permission to accept and to display this honour was duly published in The London Gazette.
+In 1917 he accepted the Japanese Order of the Rising Sun with Paulownia Flowers, Grand Cordon, the highest of eight classes associated with the award, with the King's permission.

 Admiral Fisher's wife, Frances, died in July 1918.
 She was cremated and her ashes were interred in St Andrew's churchyard, adjacent to Kilverstone Hall, on 22 July.
 Her coffin was draped with Fisher's flag as Admiral of the Fleet and topped by a coronet.

-Fisher died of cancer at St James Square, London, on 10 July 1920, aged 79, and he was given a national funeral at Westminster Abbey.
+Fisher died of cancer at St James's Square, London, on 10 July 1920, aged 79, and he was given a national funeral at Westminster Abbey.

 His coffin was drawn on a gun-carriage through the streets of London to Westminster Abbey by bluejackets, with six admirals as pall-bearers and an escort of Royal Marines, their arms reversed, to the slow beat of muffled drums.
 That evening the body was cremated at the Golders Green Crematorium.
 The following day, Fisher's ashes were taken by train to Kilverstone, escorted by a Royal Navy guard of honour, and were placed in the grave of his wife, underneath a chestnut tree, overlooking the figurehead of his first seagoing ship, HMS Calcutta.